-The coastal central city of Danang will welcome the Vietnam’s Reunification Day in spectacular style with dazzling displays of fireworks of eight teams from Switzerland, Japan, China, the UK, Italy, Australia, Austria and Vietnam.
+In 2017, the coastal central city of Da Nang will welcome the Vietnam’s Reunification Day in spectacular style with dazzling displays of fireworks of eight teams from Switzerland, Japan, China, the UK, Italy, Australia, Austria and Vietnam.

 Sapa, one of the best destinations for 2017 announced that a summer festival would open on April 29 featuring a bevy of activities including a flower festival, music and dance performances, folk games of the Mong Ethnic Group and a photography exhibition to name only a few.

-Quang Ninh Province will sponsor a cultural tourism week from April 28-May 5 in the cities of Halong and Mong Cai showcasing cultural and art performances along with a wide array of food and drink events.
-The highlight of the festival is a traditional boat race set for April 30 on the Nhat Le River.
+Quang Ninh Province sponsored a cultural tourism week from April 28-May 5 in the cities of Halong and Mong Cai showcasing cultural and art performances along with a wide array of food and drink events.
+The highlight of the festival was a traditional boat race set for April 30 on the Nhat Le River.

-The seventh Hue Traditional Craft Festival will take place April 28-May 2 in Thua Thien-Hue Province, which will also include events celebrating food and drink, film screenings and hot air ballooning.
+The seventh Hue Traditional Craft Festival will took place April 28-May 2 in Thua Thien-Hue Province, which included events celebrating food and drink, film screenings and hot air ballooning.